kinjal1104/support-intelligence-copilot/README.md

 In B2B SaaS, churn signals don’t start in dashboards — they start in conversations.

-Customers rarely say “we’re going to churn.”
+Customers rarely say “I am going to churn.”
 Instead, they say things like:

-“Leadership is concerned”
+Leadership is concerned
-“Our renewal is next month”
+Our renewal is next month
-“We’re evaluating alternatives”
+We’re evaluating alternatives

 These are not just support issues — they are revenue signals.